Swan Christian College is acting on the advice of the WA Department of Health to take the necessary precautions for our students and staff.

 Please keep your children at home if they have a sniffle or a cold.
-We want to see your child at school, but we want them well.

 If someone in your family is being tested for COVID-19, please keep all your children at home until that person has been cleared and you have medical advice it is safe to return.

 We are monitoring staff and student illness closely and parents are keeping us well informed.
 As in any organisation of over 1500 people, there are a number who will be ill.
 While we have staff and students absent for illness, we have not identified a threat at this stage.

 At Swan Christian College we have not had a confirmed case of coronavirus (COVID-19) and have not been advised of students or staff who have been in close contact with a confirmed case of coronavirus.
 A couple of staff and students have elected to self-isolate as a precaution and, while some have chosen to be tested, no one has tested positive.

 We have put practices in place to ensure that all who come on campus engage in hygienic practices and do not enter our premises if they have possible symptoms of the virus.